NERSC/easybuild-deployment/README.md

 eb easyconfigs/* -r --module-only --rebuild
 ```

 This will rebuild all the modules without rebuilding the software.
 However sometimes you may have leftover modulefiles as part of broken builds.
 In this case there are some extra steps that needs to be done.
+First we need to move `Easybuild` modulefile out of directory and remove all modulefiles

 ```
 cd /global/common/software/nersc/easybuild/perlmutter/21.10/modules/all
 mv Easybuild ..
-rm -rf /global/common/software/nersc/easybuild/perlmutter/21.10/modules/all
+rm -rf /global/common/software/nersc/easybuild/perlmutter/21.10/modules/all/*
+mv Easybuild /global/common/software/nersc/easybuild/perlmutter/21.10/modules/all/
 ```

-Next navigate to your root wherever you cloned this repo and then run the following
+Next navigate to your root wherever you cloned this repo and then run the following:

 ```
 eb easyconfigs/* -r --module-only --rebuild